lhk/rl_gym/a3c_doom/README.txt

-# this code is heavily influenced by https://github.com/jaara/AI-blog
+# this code is inspired by https://github.com/awjuliani/DeepRL-Agents/blob/master/a3c_doom-Doom.ipynb

+# configuration (such as basic.wad) is taken from there.